 Where the format of ENDF/A was highly flexible in order to accept data in almost any arrangement or representation, the format of ENDF/B had to be simple to facilitate the writing of processing programs to use the data.
 This new ENDF/B library format would be mathematically rigorous, with specific interpolation schemes between tabulated points, so that cross section integrals, products and ratios would yield well-defined and repeatable results.
-There would be codes developed for plotting, integration and other processing of cross sections that would be written in FORTRAN for computer interchangeability and distributed to assist others who wanted to use ENDF data.
+There would be written in FORTRAN for computer interchangeability and distributed to assist others who wanted to use ENDF data.